U.S. banks seen falling short of new debt funding rule

 U.S. banks are already required to hold equity equal to about 10 percent of their balance sheet to serve as a shock absorber to cover the risk of a sharp drop in the value of loans, investments and other assets on their books.
 Banks expect U.S. regulators to require them to hold another 10 percent in bonds with maturities of more than a year and other instruments, as part of the forthcoming rule.

-Wells Fargo's (WFC.N) loss-absorbing capital stood at 17 percent at the end of last year, State Street's (STT.N) was 18.2 percent and JPMorgan (JPM.N) stood at 19.1 percent, according to a Reuters analysis of eight banks, based on regulatory filings and methodology recently presented by Citigroup.
+Wells Fargo's loss-absorbing capital stood at 17 percent at the end of last year, State Street's was 18.2 percent and JPMorgan stood at 19.1 percent, according to a Reuters analysis of eight banks, based on regulatory filings and methodology recently presented by Citigroup.

 "These are figures which have been circulating," said Bernard De Longevialle, a credit analyst at Standard & Poor's.
 "The market tends to view these three (banks) as those who would potentially be the most stretched."